richarddevers/notes/ddd/sairyss-ddd/README.md

 ## In short

 - DTO are transmited to cli/api/event.
 It stimulates the system though these "primary" adapter

-- Controller parse it, map it to a command/query object and pass it to an application
+- Controller parse it, map it to a command/query object (create a 'command' object) and pass it to an application.
+In the example, created command are send to a bus.
-- Application service handle it.
-It executes **domain logic** usin **domain service** and **infrastructure layer** Use mapper (a.k.a 'parser') to convert data to Domain Model (business model).
+- Application service handle the command/query.
+It executes **domain logic** using **domain service** and **infrastructure layer**
+Use mapper (a.k.a 'parser') to convert data to Domain Model (business model).
 Use adapter (infrastructure layer) to communicate with external (a.k.a "secondary adapter", the one needed by your system)
 - Job finish, it return the data back, eventually converted using mapper